dijiagberien/Churning-Credit-Card-Customers/churning_credit_card_customers.md

 ## 2:            1291             33               3.714                 0.105
 ## 3:            1887             20               2.333                 0.000
 ```
 We have some bit of features here, the first task will be to identify what the output feature is.
 In this case it is the Attrition_Flag.
-As shown below, the customers are either existing or "Attrited"; probably meaning they are no longer customers/clients.
+As shown below, the customers are either Existing or "Attrited" i.e., probably meaning they are no longer customers/clients.

 ```r